How many Portuguese dishes have you had in your life?

 Instructions

-Start by cutting the collard greens.
-Just stack three leaves at a time and roll them like cigars.
+- Start by removing the stem off every collard green leaf.
+Then, stack three to four leaves at a time and roll them like cigars.
 Cut them crosswise into very thin strips.
-Proceed with the rest of the leaves until all the collard greens are done.
+Proceed with the rest of the leaves.
 Reserve.

-In a heavy bottomed pot, add the peeled potatoes, the quartered onion, the minced cloves of garlic, the olive oil and the chicken broth.
-Bring it to a boil over high heat and then lower the heat to medium low and cook until the potatoes are tender and ready to be mashed (about 20 min).
+- In a heavy bottomed pot, add the peeled potatoes, the quartered onion, the minced cloves of garlic, the olive oil and the chicken broth.
+Bring it to a boil over high heat, then lower the heat to medium low and cook until the potatoes are tender and ready to be mashed (about 20 min).

-Using a hand blender, blend the soup until smooth.
+- Using an immersion blender, blend the soup until smooth.
 You can also use a regular blender and blend the soup in batches.

-Add the collard greens, stir, and keep cooking for 15 more minutes.
+- Add the collard greens, stir, and keep cooking for 15 more minutes or until the greens are tender.

 Notes